3 ways to beat inflation

 Take a look at our article on cheapest broadband deals to see what you can save.

-And while it is not possible to switch energy suppliers for a cheaper deal, there are things you can do to cut the cost of your gas and electricity usage.
+And while it is not possible to switch energy suppliers for a cheaper deal, there are things you can do to cut the cost of your gas and electricity usage

-Kalpana is the Editor of The Money Edit.
+Kalpana is the Digital Editor of sister site MoneyWeek.

-She’s an award-winning journalist with extensive experience in financial journalism.
+She’s an award-winning journalist and author of Invest Now: The Simple Guide to Boosting Your Finances and a children's book Get to Know Money - with extensive experience in financial journalism.
 Her work includes writing for a number of media outlets, including national papers and well-known women’s lifestyle and luxury titles, where she was finance editor for Cosmopolitan, Good Housekeeping, Red and Prima.

 She started her career at the Financial Times group, covering pensions and investments.

-As a money expert, Kalpana is a regular guest on TV and radio; appearances include BBC One’s Morning Live, ITV’s Eat Well, Save Well, Sky News and more.
+As a money expert, Kalpana is a regular guest on TV and radio; appearances include BBC One’s Morning Live, ITV’s Eat Well, Save Well, Sky News and Channel 5's 30 money saving tips series.

-She was also the resident money expert for the BBC Money 101 podcast and co-author of the e-careers personal finance course.
+She was also the resident money expert for the BBC Money 101 podcast.

 A well-known money and consumer journalist, Kalpana also often speaks at events.